rostro36/Notes/Big Data/Week 07/07_readings.md

-# Big Data Week 07
+# Big Data Week 07 readings

 ## HBase - The Definitive Guide - MapReduce Integration
 MapReduce processes terabytes of data in a scalable way, as it scales linearly with the added systems to it.